lupyuen/lupyuen.github.io/src/expander.md

 _How do we attach a GPIO Interrupt Handler?_

-Since our GPIO Expander implements the I/O Expander Driver Interface, we can call __IOEP_ATTACH__ to attach an Interrupt Handler.
+Because GPIO Expander implements the I/O Expander Interface, we may call __IOEP_ATTACH__ to attach an Interrupt Handler.

 Let's attach an Interrupt Handler that will be called when we press the __Push Button__ (GPIO 12) on PineDio Stack: [bl602_bringup.c](https://github.com/lupyuen/incubator-nuttx/blob/2982b3a99057c5935ca9150b9f0f1da3565c6061/boards/risc-v/bl602/bl602evb/src/bl602_bringup.c#L696-L704)